Staff & trustees

 We're a small team with a big passion for sport and global change.
 Meet our team.

 John is the co-founder and CEO of Street Child United.
 He has been recognised by Her Majesty Queen Elizabeth for services to street-connected children with the Award of the British Empire Medal.
-John has followed Swansea City for 40 years and rarely misses an away match.
 He studied for a Bachelor of Education and an MBA in Cambridge where he lives, cycles and plays five a side.

 Gianni joins the team from Crystal Palace FC where he launched the newly-formed Palace for Life Foundation.
 Enthusiastic about using the power of sport to help young people, he works closely with our corporate sponsors to fundraise for our participating teams.

 Lucas joined SCU in February 2019 as part of the team that delivered the Street Child Cricket World Cup.
 He is now Project Managing the SCWC 2022 and SCCWC 2023, and looks after our Ambassador Relationships.
 Lucas is a keen footballer and cricketer, and loves nothing more than enjoying a sunny afternoon at the Oval watching his beloved Surrey.